Decoding Market Research Jargon A-Z (Part 2, D-H)

 By Helen Lester, Sagitta Market Research Ltd.

-IHUT (often simply referred to as HUT) stands for In-Home Usage Testing (or Home Use Test), whereby the product is tested in the participant’s own home.
+HUT (also referred to as IHUT) stands for Home Use Test, whereby a product is tested in the participant’s own home.